rkuykendall/map-world-news/README.md

-# IRIS — Digital Mediated Storytelling Project
+# IRIS World News Visualization
 ### Location extraction and sentiment analysis of world news, mapped.

 Iris retrieves the news stories associated with the country you select, extracts all other mentioned countries, and does sentiment analysis to determine how positive or negative the article is.
 This is used to color other countries red or green based on their relationship to the selected country.

 See it online at [iris-app.herokuapp.com](http://iris-app.herokuapp.com/).

 **Contributors:**
+The project was originally created by a group in a Digital Mediated Storytelling class at Columbia University.

 *   Sahil Ansari (sahil-ansari)
 *   Shensi Ding (shensi9)